CASE STUDY CONCLUSIONS

 - An understanding of publishing processes by IS militants

 - A means to identify a network of IS regional publishers

 - Lists of search terms and processes to find this content quickly

 - Processes for archiving and verifying the content

 The process showed the value of studying the terminology and preferred platforms used by IS and other target groups.
 We developed a circular process of monitoring Telegram channels, websites and social accounts to follow links to new content and new sources of content as the group moved to counter attempts to shut down their channels and platforms.

 The processes and the knowledge gained from it about the city and the situation there could then be applied to monitoring activist and public content during the battle to retake the city.

 The methodology set out in this document was also applied to tracking and learning about IS’s media strategy, establishing facts about the group’s culture, practices, military gains, etc, through an analysis of their propaganda material.
 Working with content of this kind allowed our partners access to verified information about IS movements, training facilities, weapons and policies.

 The following considerations applied to Storyful’s reporting:

-- Storyful was able to share the content in this manner, with necessary caveats for newsrooms about the kind of available information, and the level of our confidence in that information, helping to inform careful reporting.
+- Storyful was able to share the content in this manner, with necessary caveats for newsrooms about the level of available information, the level of confidence in the verification process and knowledge about the sources of the videos, to inform careful reporting of the story.